 Unlike other pets, hedgehogs don’t need as much attention or an expensive food regime.

-How often do you bathe your African Pygmy Hedgehog?
+How often do you bathe your hedgehog?
 We bathe our hedgehog every 2 weeks but we also maintain a regular cage cleaning routine to ensure he doesn’t get too dirty from his own poop and pee.

-How often do you clean your African Pygmy Hedgehog’s cage?
+How often do you clean your hedgehog’s cage?
 We do a partial midweek clean and then a full clean once a week, taking care to remove any poop on a daily basis.